keycloak/keycloak-quickstarts/extension/action-token-required-action/README.md

     flow.
 This URL contains special string `{TOKEN}` that is replaced with URL with action token.
 That URL is used by the external application to redirect back to Keycloak once its own flow is completed.

+NOTE: When using Keycloak 26.2 or older, you may need to use the parameter names without `--` inside the parameter names.
+So something like
+`--spi-action-token-handler-external-app-reqaction-notification-hmac-secret` and `--spi-required-action-redirect-to-external-application-external-application-url` .

 NOTE: In production environment, you don't need to use the "confidential" parameters sent in the server startup command, which in this case applies especially for the `hmac-secret` configuration parameter.
 It might be better to use configuration properties file for it, or even use